-Canon G1 X Mark III versus Sony RX100 IV
+Canon G1 X Mark III vs Sony RX100 IV

 The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in October 2017 and June 2015.
 Both the G1X Mark III and the RX100 IV are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (RX100 IV) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Sony RX100 IV

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony RX100 IV is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G1X Mark III – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (34 percent) than the Canon G1 X Mark III.
 Moreover, the RX100 IV is markedly lighter (25 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the RX100 IV does not feature any corresponding weather-sealing.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The RX100 IV was launched at a somewhat lower price (by 23 percent) than the G1X Mark III, which makes it more attractive for photographers on a tight budget.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon G1 X Mark III vs Sony RX100 IV